 A Man Called Ove is an existential melodrama with a passionate embrace and aching sweet tooth.
-It’s a playful and vibrant film (full of rich color grades & a warm, inviting production design) which uncovers bold storytelling through various forms of laughter, but A Man Called Ove also relies too much on formula and cliché to achieve anything of true boldness.
+It’s a playful and vibrant film (full of rich color grades & a warm, inviting production design) which uncovers bold storytelling through various forms of comedy, but A Man Called Ove also relies too much on formula and cliché to achieve anything of true boldness.

-He seems to be even less conscious of the film’s contemporary issues, which are suggested with mindful intent but touched upon with an excruciating lack of depth and exploration.
-Ove’s seemingly complicated relationship with a migrant neighbor, Parvaneh (Bahar Pars), proposes a number of interesting directions story-wise (considering Sweden’s own uncertainty towards migration), but A Man Called Ove is reduced to syrupy hokum, reducing the two’s relationship and possible cross-cultural tension to utopic idealism.
+He seems to be even less conscious of the film’s contemporary issues, which are suggested with mindful intent but touched upon with an excruciating lack of depth or exploration.
+Ove’s seemingly complicated relationship with a migrant neighbor, Parvaneh (Bahar Pars), proposes a number of interesting directions story-wise (considering Sweden’s own uncertainty towards its own issues with migration), but A Man Called Ove is reduced to syrupy hokum, reducing the two’s relationship and possible cross-cultural tension to utopic idealism.
 The film’s homosexual subplot, which is brief and unproductive, comes off as offensively abrupt and underdeveloped—serving only to ridicule Ove’s worldly disconnect from Europe’s cultural shifts and modernity.

 The character of Ove seems to be himself a little too innocently aloof to be truly compelling.
 Rolf Lassgård, however, achieves marvelous beats of emotional insecurity beneath his towering comic authority.
 Yet, with the exception of characters Sonja and Parvaneh, the majority of the film’s characters seem to appear in the film as nothing more than lustrous ornaments—whittled into sketch props and punchlines.
 A Man Called Ove prompts comparison to another foreign language film nominated for an Oscar this year, Toni Erdmann, which also used comedy to observe human relationships and the complexity of human emotions.
-Toni Erdmann seemed content with our dissatisfactions in life, but still manages to find pervasive beauty, and power, even from our most personal failures.
+Toni Erdmann also seemed content with our dissatisfactions in life, but still manages to find pervasive beauty, and power, even from our most personal failures.
 A Man Called Ove feels only like a simulation of that kind of affection, it gives us glimpses of beauty but misspends it on phoniness and mawkishness—treating human emotion like a worn-out novelty act.